mbehrle/docker-tryton-server/README.md

 ### `TRYTOND_PASSWORD`

-This environment variable is recommended, if you want to be able to do database management from the client side.
+This environment variable is recommended, if you want to be able to set automatically the admin password for new databases.

-Use "-e TRYTOND_PASSWORD=password" to set it in "docker run".
+Use "-e TRYTOND_PASSWORD=password" in "docker run".

 ## Accessing the docker container